LeeMangold/opengrc-docs/docs/index.md

 Above all, OpenGRC is written to solve cyber compliance headaches that tend to be caused by complex enterprise solutions.
 It doesn't have to be that hard!

+## How to get OpenGRC
+OpenGRC is a web-based tool that requires the user to run a webserver and a database server.
+There are two ways to deploy OpenGRC: Install the software like a standard web application on your web server or install it in a containerized environment like Docker or Podman.

+While OpenGRC is intended to be an easy-to-use tool, it does require some technical knowledge to install and maintain.
+If you are not comfortable with the installation process, you may want to consider hiring a professional to help you get started.

+See the [Installation Guide](/installation) to get started hosting your own OpenGRC instance.

 ## Documentation
 All OpenGRC Documentation is maintained at [https://docs.opengrc.com](https://docs.opengrc.com).